-RDI has been most extensively studied in perennial fruit trees, where research has demonstrated that vegetative growth and fruit development occur asynchronously and where vegetative growth—a non-yield component—can tolerate greater water stress than reproductive development.
+RDI has been most extensively studied in perennial fruit trees, where research has demonstrated that vegetative growth and fruit development occur asynchronously and where vegetative growth-a non-yield component-can tolerate greater water stress than reproductive development.
 In peach, RDI applied during the early fruit-growth and post-harvest stages consistently reduced irrigation water use by 30–50% whilst maintaining marketable yield and, in some cases, improving fruit quality through elevated sugar content and reduced incidence of fruit disorders (Fereres & Soriano, 2007).
 Similar outcomes have been documented for olive, grapevine, almond, and citrus, confirming the generality of the approach across temperate and Mediterranean fruit crops and establishing RDI as a commercially viable water-conservation strategy in high-value perennial systems.

 For annual crops, RDI is applied during the vegetative and early reproductive stages, with full irrigation maintained during the critical flowering and grain-filling periods.
-Geerts & Raes (2009) reviewed RDI strategies for drought-tolerant annual crops—including wheat, maize, cotton, and sunflower—in dryland and semi-arid environments and concluded that optimised RDI scheduling could reduce seasonal water use by 25–40% relative to full irrigation whilst maintaining 80–95% of maximum yield.
-These favourable water-productivity outcomes were most pronounced when RDI was combined with improved varieties exhibiting drought tolerance, a synergy of genetic and agronomic improvement with considerable practical significance for developing-country smallholders.
+Geerts & Raes (2009) reviewed RDI strategies for drought-tolerant annual crops-including wheat, maize, cotton, and sunflower-in dryland and semi-arid environments and concluded that optimized RDI scheduling could reduce seasonal water use by 25–40% relative to full irrigation whilst maintaining 80–95% of maximum yield.
+These favorable water-productivity outcomes were most pronounced when RDI was combined with improved varieties exhibiting drought tolerance, a synergy of genetic and agronomic improvement with considerable practical significance for developing-country smallholders.

 6.3 Partial Root-Zone Drying